Royals vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Carlos Rodon (3-7) for his 14th start of the season.
+- The Yankees will hand the ball to Clarke Schmidt (9-9) for his 32nd start of the season.

+- He has started 31 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

+- Schmidt has 21 starts of five or more innings this season in 31 chances.
+He averages 4.8 innings per outing.

 |Opponent